badgeteam/mch2022-firmware-esp32/tools/README.md

 ## Using WebUSB tools
 This directory contains command line tools for use with your badge.

+To use them, you will need to `pip install pyusb`.

 ### AppFS
 The AppFS contains binary ESP32 apps - standalone firmwares that can be booted and used as apps.